scientificcomputing/example-python-package/docs/index.md

 # Reproducible workflow for researchers

-This repository is a template for how to set up a reproducible python environment with GitHub.
+This repository is a template for how to set up a reproducible Python environment with GitHub.

 ## Contents
 ```{tableofcontents}